-Because Havana is so colorful and pretty, wear monochrome or light colored clothes.
-When you are in plain back drop or background, you can mix it up with floral or bright prints to lighten up the photos.
+Because Havana is so colorful and pretty, wear monochrome or light-colored clothes.
+When you are photographing against a plain backdrop, you can mix it up with floral or bright prints to lighten up the photos.
 As always use a hat or sunglasses to add that jazz.

-Here is our essential outfit and shoes list for you
+Here are our essential outfit and shoe list for you

-- Flowy dress – Carry your pastel colored, light and comfortable dress.
-Casual and not formal.
+- Flowy dress – Carry your pastel-colored, light and comfortable dresses – casual and fun, but not formal.

-- Top and Blouses – Cotton, breathable fabric top and blouses.
-Off shoulder, short sleeves are best (don’t forget sun block lotion.)
+- Top and Blouses – Cotton, breathable fabric tops and blouses.
+Off shoulder, short sleeves are best (don’t forget sunblock lotion.)